jeonghanlee/EPICS-env-distribution/README.md

 By cloning the repository, you have the environment at the `${HOME}/epics` folder.
 In most cases, you are ready to use it.

-## Configure the ALS-U EPICS enviornment
+## Configure the EPICS enviornment
-The ALS-U EPICS environment supports multiple operating system versions and EPICS versions. **Please note that the pre-built binaries included in this environment currently target the Linux x86_64 architecture exclusively.**
+The EPICS environment supports multiple operating system versions and EPICS versions. **Please note that the pre-built binaries included in this environment currently target the Linux x86_64 architecture exclusively.**

 To select and activate a specific environment version in your current terminal session, you need to source the appropriate `setEpicsEnv.bash` script corresponding to your operating system and desired EPICS version: